 There are circumstances when it is appropriate for staff in school to use reasonable force to safeguard children.
 The term 'reasonable force' covers the broad range of actions used by staff that involve a degree of physical contact to control or restrain children.
 This can range from guiding a child to safety by the arm, to more extreme circumstances such as breaking up a fight or where a young person needs to be restrained to prevent violence or injury.
 'Reasonable' in these circumstances means 'using no more force than is needed'.
-The school follows the Team Teach approach and staff are trained to use reasonable force using the strategies within this.

 Further information regarding our approach and expectations can be found in our behaviour policy and is in line with the DfE 'Use of reasonable force in school/colleges' guidance.
-Note: Further advice can be accessed in Part Two of KCSIE.